nickhalmagyi/nickhalmagyi.github.io/_posts/2018-08-15-multiprocessing-in-python.md

 * Chapter 9 of [High Performance Python](http://shop.oreilly.com/product/0636920028963.do) by Gorelick-Ozsvald
 * the response of *vartec* on [this stackoverflow thread](https://stackoverflow.com/questions/10415028/how-can-i-recover-the-return-value-of-a-function-passed-to-multiprocessing-proce)

-Anything I have misunderstood is my own folly.
+Anything I have misunderstood is my own follie.